eif-courses/Web-security/README.md

 ___

 - Download WGET tool (http://gnuwin32.sourceforge.net/packages/wget.htm) and first read help or documentation.
-- Using Windows operating system run command prompt add your wget tool path to installed wget bin directory cd "C:\Program Files (x86)\GnuWin32\bin".
+- Using Windows operating system run command prompt add your wget tool bin directory path using command e.g. **cd "C:\Program Files (x86)\GnuWin32\bin"**.
-- Try to run wget tool enter command cd "C:\Program Files (x86)\GnuWin32\bin" wget.exe --help read instructions and try to do some tasks.
+- Run wget tool on command prompt call **wget.exe --help** read instructions and try to do some tasks.
 - Download any webpage source code using WGET tool.
 Finally write to text document summary what you learn to do using this tool.

 ___